angarsky/diveintopython/learn/classes/import.md

 ## Imports and Attributes

-Python is an object-oriented programming language that provides different types of objects to represent data and perform operations on them.
 The import statement in Python allows us to use external modules and packages that provide additional functionality.
 Attributes in Python refer to the properties or values associated with an object that we can access and modify.

 ### Importing Modules in Python